eu-digital-identity-wallet/.github/profile/FAQ.md

 <Details>
  <summary>What are the protocols supported for issuing?</summary>

 The baseline for the reference implementation is the ARF.
-Hence, we will be supporting OpenId4VCI-draft 12.
+Hence, we will be supporting OpenId4VCI.
+For the currently supported version, please check the corresponding library.
 </Details>

 <Details>
  <summary>What are the formats that we will be using for Personal Identification Data (PID)?</summary>

 According to the ARF and the corresponding PID rulebook, we will be supporting both mDoc and SD-JWT format.
 At the momment, mDoc (CBOR) is supported.
-Alternative formats such as SD-JWT VC will be incorporated in a future release end to end too.
+Alternative formats such as SD-JWT VC will be incorporated in a future release.
 </Details>

 <Details>
  <summary>What are the formats that we will be using for mDL, (Q)EAA?</summary>

 According to the ARF and the corresponding PID rulebook, we will be supporting both mDoc and SD-JWT format.
 At the momment, mDoc (CBOR) is supported.
-Alternative formats such as SD-JWT VC will be incorporated in a future release end to end too.
+Alternative formats such as SD-JWT VC will be incorporated in a future release.
 </Details>

 <Details>